Course Share, Transfer Credit, and Credit by Exam

 Wabash College will accept course credits from other colleges and universities under the following conditions:

-- Course work should be liberal arts in nature and acceptable to Wabash College.
+- Coursework must be liberal arts in nature and acceptable to Wabash College.

-Transfer credit, Course Share credit, and credit by examination (other than Wabash departmental exam) appears in the student’s academic record as credit without letter grade and is not used in the determination of academic grade point average.
+Transfer credit, Course Share credit, and credit by examination (other than Wabash departmental exam) appears in the student’s academic record as credit without letter grade and is not used in the determination of the academic grade point average.
 Transfer credits to be counted toward the fulfillment of a department major or minor, the foreign language requirement, or in mathematics and science must be approved by the appropriate department or committee.
-All other transfer credits must be approved by the Registrar.
-Transfer credit earned in approved off-campus study or equivalency credit earned by Wabash examination will be counted as Wabash course credit with respect to the curricular requirement of earning 18 course credits at Wabash College.
+All transfer credits must be approved by the Registrar.

-Transfer credit requests from current students (for courses other than Course Share courses) are filed using the Transfer Course Request Form available on the Registrar’s webpage at www.wabash.edu/registrar/.
+Transfer credit requests from current students (for courses other than Course Share courses) are filed using the Transfer Course Request Form available on the Registrar’s webpage.
 Transfer credit will not be accepted unless prior approval has been granted by the Registrar and/or academic departments as needed and, as applicable, the requirement to enroll in an equivalent Course Share course is waived.

-Credit for an AP exam will not be granted, or will be removed from a student's credits toward graduation, when the student takes a comparable course that covers the same material.
-College placement examination results will take precedence over AP credit.
-(For example: AP credit will be forfeited, if by College placement examination, the student is required to take a beginning course.)
+Credit by exam will not be granted, or will be removed from a student's credits toward graduation, when the student takes a comparable course that covers the same material.
+College placement examination results will take precedence over credit by exam.
+For example, AP credit will be forfeited if, by College placement examination, the student is required to take a beginning course.
 In all cases, the amount of credit awarded will be determined by the appropriate department.